 A time when women weren’t persons … and other equally unequal inequalities

 In 1927 a group of Canadian women’s rights activists, including Emily Murphy, who was born 147 years ago today launched the Persons Case, which contended that women were qualified persons eligible to sit in the Senate.
-The Supreme Court of Canada ruled that … Continue reading
+The Supreme Court of Canada ruled that they were not (I wonder what the Supreme Court, in its wisdom, thought women were, … Read More

 The Brain in Love; and Jim Burge’s Burgeoning Promotional Videos for writers and artists

 Dr Helen Fisher, a biological anthropologist at Rutgers University, studies the brain, in love.
 She gave a glorious TED talk about it, here.
-I particularly loved Walt Whitman: Oh, I would stake all for you. and Emily Dickinson: Parting is all we need to know of Hell. … Continue reading
+I particularly loved Walt Whitman: Oh, I would stake all for you. and Emily Dickinson: Parting is all we need to know of Hell. and Dr Fisher herself: Anthropologists have never found a society that did not have love.
+And, … Read More

 Je Suis Charlie …